15 Tips on How to Grow a Service Business

 SEO, or search engine optimization, helps website users find your business via search.
 This is a great way to attract new customers.
 Here are some things to do to optimize for SEO:

 • Update your Google My Business profile so it’s accurate and complete.
-It’s actually the top local ranking factor, and especially important for service businesses that serve a specific geographic area.
+It’s actually the top local ranking factor, and is especially important for service businesses that serve a specific geographic area.

 • Speed up your site.
 Page load time — how long it takes your website to appear — affects your ranking.
 The faster your site, the better your rankings.